JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 ## 9. The Hybrid Investor — The Realistic Middle

 Most people aren’t one archetype.
-You might be an *Engineer-Opportunist* hybrid — systematic most days but tactical during crises.
+You might be an *Engineer-Opportunist* hybrid: systematic most days but tactical during crises.
 Or a *Philosopher-Believer* who stays passive but holds a little BRK.B “just in case.”
 You can see this in the case of Warren Buffett, who embodies a couple of archetypes: Opportunistic Strategist and Active Believer